-What’s great about Clockwork is that one, she likes A Clockwork Orange – I mean her character’s real name is even Piper DeLarge – and that her art has a distinct, cute cartoon look to it.
+What’s great about Clockwork is that one, she likes A Clockwork Orange.
+Her character’s real name is even Piper DeLarge.
+That and her art has a distinct, cute cartoon look to it.

-Though if you’re ever thinking about snagging one of these beauties for yourself you’d better pay close attention to Clockie’s journals and Twitter announcements – the limited slots for these tend to fill up fast!
+Though if you’re ever thinking about snagging one of these beauties for yourself you’d better pay close attention to Clockie’s journals and Twitter announcements – the limited slots for these fill up fast!

-And while NSFW art does get posted there, all guest users have NSFW content locked, in fact it won’t even appear on the site unlike some other sites.
-You’ll only be able to see NSFW art if you make an account.
+And while NSFW is on there, all guest users have NSFW content locked.
+In fact, it won’t even appear on the site, unlike some other places.
+You’ll only be able to enable NSFW art if you make an account.

 A Quiet Song for the Forest

-Using a professional blend of colored pencil and inks Luthien brings to live vivid fantasy images that never fail to be breathtaking – and at times downright adorable – taking the viewer to far off, distant fantasy worlds.
-Just look at this amazing artwork:
+Using a professional blend of colored pencil and inks Luthien brings to live vivid fantasy images that never fail to be breathtaking, whisking the viewer to far off, distant fantasy worlds.